-The Authority requires that the individual listed as the Stormwater Program Coordinator on SPPP Form 1 - SPPP Team Members complete the mandatory Department training regarding their responsibilities to implement the stormwater program once every permit cycle.
+The Authority requires that all individuals listed on SPPP Form 1 - SPPP Team Members complete the mandatory Department training regarding their responsibilities to implement the stormwater program once every permit cycle.
 Record of their certification will be shown on the Department's 'Stormwater Program Coordinator Training Certification List'.
 Additionally, the Authority will maintain a copy of these records at the following physical location: